The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: The linearized Cattaneo-type model involving fractional Laplacians

-with any $s\geqslant0$. \end{coro} \begin{proof} Concerning the first estimates, we just need to consider the part of small frequencies, due to the fact that other situations with exponential decay have been derived already in Proposition \ref{PROP-01}.
-From \eqref{Est-01} again, we get
+for $s\geqslant0$. \end{coro} \begin{proof} Concerning the first estimates, we just need to consider the part of small frequencies, since as we showed in Proposition \ref{PROP-01}, for large frequencies we have exponential decay.
+From \eqref{Est-01}, we get